 - You may get osteonecrosis of the jaw (this is when your jawbone doesn’t heal after you have a tooth pulled or something similar) if you have been on these medicines for more than 4 years, or if you have also been on steroids.

 Will I ever stop taking it?
 There’s no hard and fast rule for how long you can take this medication.
-It doesn’t stick around in your body as bisphosphonates do.
+It doesn’t stick around in your body like bisphosphonates do.
 It’s best to see your doctor regularly to check how well it’s working and if you have any side effects.

 It may also make you more likely to get infections, especially on your skin.
 Call your doctor if you get: